pranavperiyasamy41/Sweet-Delights-Cafe/README.md

 # Sweet Delights Bakery

-Sweet Delights is a beautifully designed, responsive web application for a bakery and cafe that showcases various food items including cakes, breads, desserts, doughnuts, snacks, and special offers.
-The website features a modern UI with an elegant brown and cream color scheme that evokes the warmth and comfort of a traditional bakery.
+Sweet Delights Bakery is a modern, responsive web application designed for a bakery and café business.
+It showcases a wide variety of baked goods such as cakes, breads, desserts, doughnuts, snacks, and daily specials.
+The website uses a warm brown and cream color palette to reflect the cozy and inviting atmosphere of a traditional bakery while maintaining a clean and modern user interface.

+This project is suitable for learning front-end development concepts and for demonstrating a complete static website with structured navigation and category-based pages.

+---

-## 🎯 Features
+## Features

-- **Responsive Design**: Fully responsive layout that works on all device sizes
+- Fully responsive design compatible with mobile, tablet, and desktop devices
-- **Product Categories**: Six main food categories with dedicated pages
+- Well-structured product categories with dedicated pages
-- **User Authentication**: Login and signup functionality
+- User authentication pages including login and signup
-- **Interactive UI**: Add to cart functionality and smooth navigation
+- Interactive user interface with smooth navigation and add-to-cart visuals
-- **Attractive Visuals**: High-quality food images and elegant styling
+- High-quality food imagery and consistent styling
-- **Contact Form**: Enquiry form and contact information
+- Contact page with enquiry form and bakery details
-- **Navigation**: Intuitive menu navigation across all pages
+- Clear and intuitive navigation across all sections

+---

-## 📁 Project Structure
+## Project Structure

 ```
 SweetDelights/